CashCart123/RAS/point_nav/README.md

 ## Assumptions

-- ZED odometry axes are aligned with rover: X forward, Y left, Z up.
+- ZED pose frame axes are aligned with rover: X forward, Y left, Z up.
 - The vehicle consuming `/joy` interprets the provided axes as described above.
 - If your setup differs (e.g., different axes indices or neutral values), adjust the mapping in `point_nav/point_nav/point_nav_node.py`.